 Windows and Windows apps have keyboard shortcuts that you can use alongside Narrator commands.
 For example, press the Windows logo key to open the Start menu, or, to open action center, press the Windows logo key + A.

-For a list of the keyboard shortcuts you can use in Windows, see Keyboard shortcuts in Windows.
-For a list of keyboard shortcuts in Windows apps, see Keyboard shortcuts in apps.
-For a list of keyboard shortcuts in other Windows assistive technologies, see Windows keyboard shortcuts for accessibility.
+For a list of the keyboard shortcuts you can use in Windows, refer to Keyboard shortcuts in Windows.
+For a list of keyboard shortcuts in Windows apps, refer to Keyboard shortcuts in apps.
+For a list of keyboard shortcuts in other Windows assistive technologies, refer to Windows keyboard shortcuts for accessibility.

 Get around apps and webpages